mickgeek/yii2-actionbar/DOCUMENTATION.md

   - `bulkActionsItems`: *array*, the option data items for the Bulk Actions.
 See [dropDownList()] for details on how this is to be rendered.

   - `bulkActionsOptions`: *array*, the Bulk Actions options in terms of name-value pairs.
 The following attributes for the select option tag are specially handled:
-    - url: string, used to send the array with the selected rows (based on the AJAX request) to the clienton the specified URL.
+    - `url`: string, used to send the array with the selected rows (based on the AJAX request) to the clienton the specified URL.
-    - data-confirm: string, displays a confirm box before deleting selected items.
+    - `data-confirm`: string, displays a confirm box before deleting selected items.

   See [dropDownList()] for details on how this is to be rendered.